TechRZN-DNS/TechRZN-DNS/README.md

 ---

-## ❤️ Support & Infrastruktur
+## ❤️ Support & Infrastructure
-Der tägliche Betrieb der **2,5 Gbit/s Test-Umgebung** in Kleve erfordert massiv Zeit und Ressourcen.
-Wenn dir meine Arbeit hilft:
+Operating the daily **2.5 Gbit/s testing environment** in Kleve requires massive time and resources.
+If my work helps you:

-* **Feedback:** Eröffne ein [Issue](https://github.com/TechRZN-DNS/TechRZN-Blocklist-Collection/issues) oder gib dem Projekt einen ⭐.
+* **Feedback:** Open an [Issue](https://github.com/TechRZN-DNS/TechRZN-Blocklist-Collection/issues) or give the project a ⭐.
-* **Support:** Kontaktiere mich bei Interesse an einer Unterstützung einfach direkt.
+* **Support:** Contact me directly if you are interested in supporting.

 <br>
 <img src="https://capsule-render.vercel.app/render?type=soft&color=7957d5&height=30&section=footer" width="100%" />

-**Maintained with ❤️ by TechRZN in Kleve • Stand: März 2026**
+**Maintained with ❤️ by TechRZN in Kleve • Status: March 2026**
 </div>